rrauch/sia_vbd/README.md

 - **Background Synchronization:** Continuously uploads new data to the backend in the background, allowing fast writes and avoids blocking reads.
 - **Automatic Garbage Collection:** Unreferenced data will be deleted eventually.
+- **Resizing:** Volumes can be freely resized on a per-branch basis.
 - **Multiple Block Devices and Backends:** Supports multiple block devices, across one or more `renterd` instances.
 - **Single Binary, Single Process:** Delivered as a single, self-contained binary that runs as a single process, making deployment easy and straightforward.